 Organic Hemp Certification

 With the passage of the 2018 Farm Bill, hemp is no longer a controlled substance and is now a legal agricultural crop in the USA.
 To apply for certification, request a certification packet.
-To comply with current NOP instructions, OneCert also asks growers to submit a copy of your state license or registration and an Industrial Hemp Affirmation form.
+To comply with current NOP instructions, OneCert asks growers to submit a copy of your state, tribal, or federal license or registration with your application.

 Although the legalization of hemp is big news for US farmers, hemp grown in other countries has always been certified under the USDA organic regulations.
 Handling operations in the USA have been certified for products made from imported organic hemp since at least as early as 2004.
 We are expecting a huge surge in applications for hemp certification in the USA.